GlennCo

 Signal Flow Fundamentals introduces the student to an overview of deductive and inductive reasoning and a four-step process to troubleshooting.
 Explains the Paths of Influence concept and a four-step process

 The student is led through a progressing series of hands-on interactions that challenge them to begin applying the four-step process to quickly identify critical paths and repair actions.
+The instructor can monitor and see real time , each individual technicians progress on his instructor computer.
+Sometimes technicians will need coaching or assistance if they become stalled in the process.

 -